 It is an objective of the Council to create a clear hierarchy of open spaces that addresses the needs of the different users and to do this in a manner that reinforces the Plan for the area.
-Public open space for active uses (Drawing 10, A1, A2, and B) will be located at St. Benildus Sports Grounds and in the Civic Park.
-Public open space, inclusive of pocket parks and urban plazas (Drawing 10, C) will be located and designed in a manner appropriate to meet the needs of its users, as set out under each land use zoning.
-Private open space will be provided in accordance with the requirements set down in the County Development Plan, for residential developments.
+Class 1, active public open space (Drawing 10, A1, A2, and B) will be located at St. Benildus and in the Civic Park.
+Class 2, communal open space, inclusive of pocket parks and urban plazas (Drawing 10, C) will be located and designed in a manner appropriate to meet the needs of its users, as set out under each land use zoning.
+Private open space will be provided in accordance with the standards set down in Section 16.3.2 and 16.3.3 of the Dún Laoghaire-Rathdown County Development Plan 2010-2016, for residential developments.